 Know How to Make Posts Look Natural

 That is, know how to create content for Instagram that doesn’t look like it’s advertising (even though it totally is).
 Ad fatigue is real among users of all social media platforms, but on Instagram in particular, engagement tends to be highest for posts that look natural and authentic.
 One of the best ways to do this is by featuring people in your posts alongside products.
 Our brains are evolutionarily wired to notice human faces right away, so having a person in your post showcasing a product is a great way to grab users’ attention as they scroll through their feeds.
+Your Instagram grid is also something to take into consideration at this point.

 Optimize Your Business Profile